iArcanic/irsm-cw2/executive-report.md

 <!-- 100 words -->

 Most of the policies highlighted in this report along with the previous controls rely upon strong technical cryptographic measures to protect sensitive data traversing the organisation's systems.
+The controls should be appropriate for Microsoft environments.
 The ways in which this can be achieved are as follows:

 - Only cryptographic modules, which are validated by FIPS 140-2 [@nist2001] with a keys using of a minimum length of 256 bits will be used
 - AES encryption to be used for encryption of data at rest, or any other similar algorithm